-If an employee changes jobs during the performance cycle, but remains at the same grade, a new PA must be entered into for the new role and the performance assessment should take both periods into consideration.
+If an employee changes jobs during the performance cycle, but remains at the same level, a new PA must be entered into for the new role and the performance assessment should take both periods into consideration.
 Only supervisors are authorised to enter into a performance agreement with another employee on behalf of the municipality.
-The PA, especially the workplan, should be re-negotiated if the employee has not been in the job role for three months or more for any reason, as for example, maternity, ill health, study, secondment, or travel; unless this absence was built into the original agreement.
-A PA without a completed and attached workplan should be regarded as invalid and of little use in the performance management process.
+The PA, especially the performance plan, should be revised if the employee has not been in the job role for more than three months for any reason, as for example, maternity, ill health, study, secondment, or travel.
+A PA without a completed and attached performance plan should be regarded as invalid and of little use in the performance management process.